g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 An online banking application adopts multi-service deployment to update its various services, such as account management, payments, and transactions.
 Each service can be updated independently, allowing the application to remain operational while updates are applied.
 This approach helps minimize disruptions and ensures that users can continue to access the application without interruption.

 ## Advantages of blue-green deployment over other deployment strategies
 Blue-green deployment offers several advantages over other deployment strategies.
-These advantages includes:
+These advantages include:

 * Zero Downtime: With this deployment, you maintain two identical environments (blue and green).
 While one environment is active (e.g., serving live traffic), the other is inactive but ready to switch over instantly.
 This ensures zero downtime during deployment, as traffic is seamlessly routed from one environment to the other.

 * Rollback Capability: If issues arise during deployment, rolling back to the previous version is simple and immediate by switching the router back to the inactive environment (blue to green or vice versa).

-* Quick Rollout and Rollback: This  deployment strategy  allow for quick and controlled rollout of new features or updates.
+* Quick Rollout and Rollback: This  deployment strategy  allows for the quick and controlled rollout of new features or updates.
 If the new version proves to be problematic, you can quickly revert to the previous version without impacting users.

 * Testing in Production: Blue-green deployment facilitates testing in a production-like environment.
 The inactive environment (green, for example) can be used for testing the new version with real user traffic without affecting the live environment (blue).

-* Scalability: The deployment strategy  supports scalability by allowing you to easily spin up new instances of the inactive environment to handle increased load, without impacting the live environment.
+* Scalability: The deployment strategy  supports scalability by allowing you to easily spin up new instances of the inactive environment to handle increased load without impacting the live environment.

 * Risk Reduction: Since blue-green deployment involves running two identical environments, any issues with the new version can be identified and resolved before switching live traffic to the new environment, reducing the risk of downtime or disruption.